-The degree to which the Corporation is financially leveraged could have important consequences to the Shareholders, including: (i) a portion of the Corporation's cash flow from operations will be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends on the Common Shares; and (ii) certain of the Corporation's borrowings will be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates.
+In the event covenant relief is not obtained, the degree to which the Corporation is financially leveraged could have important consequences to the Shareholders, including: (i) a portion of the Corporation's cash flow from operations will be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends on the Common Shares; and (ii) certain of the Corporation's borrowings will be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates.
 The Corporation's ability to make scheduled payments of principal and interest on, or to refinance, its indebtedness will depend on its future operating performance and cash flow, which are subject to prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control.

 The lenders under the Senior Facility have been provided with security over all of the assets of the Partnership and its guarantors (including the Corporation and the Corporation's other subsidiaries).
-A failure to comply with the obligations in the agreements in respect of the Senior Facility could result in an event of default, which, if not cured or waived, could permit acceleration of the relevant indebtedness.
+A failure to comply with the obligations in the agreements in respect of the Senior Facility, including compliance with the financial covenants set out therein, could result in an event of default, which, if not cured or waived, could permit acceleration of the relevant indebtedness.
 If the indebtedness under the Senior Facility were to be accelerated, there can be no assurance that the Corporation's assets would be sufficient to repay in full that indebtedness or that the Corporation would be able to arrange suitable replacement financing.

 The Senior Notes Indenture contains the terms and provisions governing the Senior Notes, including covenants respecting limitations on restricted payments, limitations on additional indebtedness, limitations on liens, limitations on transactions with affiliates, limitations on asset sales, limitations on conduct of business, provision of financial information, limitations on amalgamations, mergers and consolidations and designation of restricted and unrestricted subsidiaries.
-Any breach of such covenants by the Corporation would constitute and event of default that may accelerate the repayment of the Senior Notes.
+Any breach of such covenants by the Corporation, in particular, any breach of the financial covenants set out in the Senior Notes Indenture, would constitute and event of default that may accelerate the repayment of the Senior Notes.
 If the repayment of the Senior Notes was accelerated, there can be no assurance that the Corporation's assets would be sufficient to repay in full that indebtedness or that the Corporation would be able to arrange suitable financing to facilitate repayment.